MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/remarketing-list.md

 **Delete:** Read-only

 ## <a name="uettagid"></a>UET Tag Id
-The Bing Ads identifier of the Universal Event Tracking (UET) tag that is used with the remarketing list.
+The Microsoft Advertising identifier of the Universal Event Tracking (UET) tag that is used with the remarketing list.

 **Add:** Required
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.